charlielito/resume/README.md

 * linkedin: https://www.linkedin.com/in/calvarez92/

 ### Summary
-Electronics Engineering student (tenth semester).
-Trilingual.
-Focus on Telecommunications and Process automation.
-Very interested in development of new technologies, hardware, and signal and video processing.
+Trilingual Electronics Engineer with emphasis on Telecommunications and Process automation.
+Very interested in development of new technologies, hardware, internet of things, image processing and artificial intelligence.
 Passionate for technology, science, and acquiring constantly new knowledge.
-Good at mathematics and physics, good programmer, disciplined, with skills to work under pressure and in team.
+Good at mathematics and physics, good programmer, disciplined, with skills to work under pressure and within a team.

-Ingeniero electrónico trilingüe, con énfasis en Telecomunicaciones y Automatización de Procesos.
-Interesado en las áreas de desarrollo de nuevas tecnologías, hardware, internet de las cosas e inteligencia artificial.
-Apasionado por la ciencia, la técnica y la adquisición constante de nuevos conocimientos.
-Buen programador y matemático, disciplinado, con habilidades para trabajar bajo presión y en equipo.

 ### Education
 * Pontificia Universidad Javeriana Cali - Electronics Engineer diploma (2010-2016): Honorable mention with Thesis *On Orthogonal Functions for the Detection and Characterization of Defects in Infrared Nondestructive Testing of Composite Materials*